rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ### `try-with-resources` Basics

-You might have noticed that there is no finally block in the `try-with-resources` code.
-For the OCA exam, you learned that a try statement must have one or more catch blocks or a finally block.
+You might have noticed that there is no `finally` block in the `try-with-resources` code.
+A `try` statement must have one or more `catch` blocks or a `finally` block.
 This is still true.
-The finally clause exists implicitly.
+The `finally` clause exists implicitly.
 You just don’t have to type it.

-Figure 6.4 shows what a `try-with-resources` statement looks like.
-Notice that one or more resources can be opened in the try clause.
+The example below shows what a `try-with-resources` statement looks like.
+Notice that one or more resources can be opened in the `try` clause.
 Also, notice that parentheses are used to list those resources and semicolons are used to separate the declarations.
 This works just like declaring multiple indexes in a `for` loop.

-**FIGURE 6.4** - The syntax of a basic `try-with-resources`
+The syntax of a basic `try-with-resources`

 ````
 try (BufferedReader r = Files.newBufferedReader(path1); // Any resources that should automatically be closed within try
 BufferedWriter w = Files.newBufferedWriter(path2)) {